Are Non-Confirmed Employees in India Eligible for Casual and Sick Leave? Seeking Guidance

 stephen_7

 Required more details about the query.
-Where is your company located and what type of company is yours to provide appropriate details? factory or shops and establishment.
+Where is your company located and what type of company is yours to provide appropriate details?
+Is it a factory or a shop and establishment?

-Check your state's shops and establishment act sec 25 to know about the leave details.
+Check your state's shops and establishment act, Section 25, to know about the leave details.

 Holidays and sick leave:

-(1) Every person employed in any establishment shall be entitled, after twelve months continuous service, to holidays with wages for a period of 12 days, in the subsequent period of twelve months: provided that such holidays with wages may be accumulated up to a maximum of twenty- four days.
+(1) Every person employed in any establishment shall be entitled, after twelve months of continuous service, to holidays with wages for a period of 12 days, in the subsequent period of twelve months: provided that such holidays with wages may be accumulated up to a maximum of twenty-four days.

-(2) Every person employed in any establishment shall also be entitled during his first twelve months of continuous service after the commencement of this Act, and during every subsequent twelve months of such service
+(2) Every person employed in any establishment shall also be entitled during their first twelve months of continuous service after the commencement of this Act, and during every subsequent twelve months of such service:

-(a) to leave with wages for a period not exceeding twelve days, on the ground of any sickness incurred or accident sustained by him and
+(a) to leave with wages for a period not exceeding twelve days, on the ground of any sickness incurred or accident sustained by them, and

 (b) to casual leave with wages for a period not exceeding twelve days on any reasonable ground.